 From: Richmond Transportation Committee

-CC: Keith Oborn, Town Planner
+CC: Keith Oborne, Town Planner

 Subject: Pros and Cons of recommended alternatives to improve safety at the intersection of Bridge Street with Huntington, Cochran and Thompson Roads

 The intersection of Bridge Street with Huntington, Cochran and Thompson Roads (THBC) is dangerous for motorists, pedestrians, and bicyclists alike because it lacks clear signage, crosswalks and sidewalks, and because of the speed at which many motor vehicles move through the intersection.
 Demands for improving the safety of this intersection have consistently been among the top of the lists of comments the Richmond Transportation Committee has received since its inception in 2019.